Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations

 \section{Methods}

-\subsection{Self-Supervised Learning Methods.}
+\subsection{Self-Supervised Learning Methods}

-We consider a diverse test bed of high performing self supervised learning methods: MoCov2 \cite{chen2020mocov2}, BYOL \cite{grill2020bootstrap}, and SwAV \cite{swav} to ensure generality of our results.
+We consider a diverse test bed of high performing self-supervised learning methods: \textbf{\moco} \citep{chen2020mocov2}, \textbf{BYOL} \citep{grill2020bootstrap}, and \textbf{SwAV} \citep{swav} to ensure generality of our results.
+As in the respective original works, we use a standard ResNet-50 \citep{resnet} as the default architecture in all experiments (SSL and supervised) unless otherwise noted.
+A small subset of our experiments are based on \textbf{RotNet}\citep{gidaris2018unsupervised}, using an AlexNet \citep{alexnet} architecture following the respective original work.
 All reported numbers are based on our reproduction unless otherwise stated.
 Where possible, we follow the protocol from the original works.